Best Of17 min read

 Can a VPN make me completely anonymous online?

-Are free VPNs safe for privacy?
+Are free VPNs actually safe?

-Does using a VPN slow down my internet?
+Will a VPN slow down my internet?

 What's the best VPN for privacy if I'm in a restrictive country like China, Iran, or Russia?

-Is WireGuard better than OpenVPN for privacy?
+Is WireGuard actually better than OpenVPN?

 Last updated: March 2026.
 Pricing reflects current promotional rates and may change.
 Always verify current offers on each provider's website.